Asheville, NC In Fall: Your 3-Day Weekend Itinerary (2025)

 We have included drive times and recommend stay times below for each stop to help your planning.

 Next, we’re off on an adventure!
 A fall itinerary in Asheville isn’t complete without a visit to one of the many nearby apple orchards.
-And boy do we have a great recommendation for you!
+And boy do we have a great recommendation for you: Jeter Mountain Farm.

-Drive time from BattleCat to Jeter Mountain Farm: 50 minutes (32 miles)
+Drive time from ButterPunk to Jeter Mountain Farm: 52 minutes (34 miles)

 As far as timing goes, the apple orchard opens at 10 am and ideally, you’ll arrive just as they are opening to beat the crowds.
-Plan to leave West Asheville by 9 am.
+Plan to leave River Arts District by 9 am.

 If you are an early bird and want a mini to-do in between breakfast and the orcard, then check out HenDough in Hendersonville for great donuts.